my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 commutative property: 交换律

-assosiative property: 结合律
+associative property: 结合律

 **Fractions in word**

 - Use hyphen between the numerator and the denominator.
-  - When the numerator or the denominator includes a hyphen already, then the hypen between the numerator and the denominator is often dropped for style purposes.
+  - When the numerator or the denominator includes a hyphen already, then the hyphen between the numerator and the denominator is often dropped for style purposes.
 E.g., $3/35$ (three thirty-fifths)
-- Numberator is in cardinal (one, two, three 基数词); denominator is in ordinal (first, second, third 序数词).
+- Numerator is in cardinal (one, two, three 基数词); denominator is in ordinal (first, second, third 序数词).
 - E.g., $1/2$ (one-half), $2/3$ (two-thirds), $3/11$ (three-elevenths), $3 5/7$ (three and five-sevenths)

 **Decrease/increase** a negative number: